pavidhiman/cartpole-ppo/README.md

-Training an RL agent using Proximal Policy Optimization (PPO) Stable-Baselines3 (SB3) to solve the classic CartPole-v1 control problem.
+Training an RL agent with Proximal Policy Optimization (PPO) from scratch using PyTorch (no SB3) to solve the classic CartPole-v1 control problem.

 ## Background